opnfv/ipv6/docs/reldoc/index.rst

 Install OPNFV and Preparation
 -----------------------------

-**OPNFV-NATIVE-INSTALL-1**: To install OpenStack-only environment of OPNFV Brahmaputra Release:
+**OPNFV-NATIVE-INSTALL-1**: To install OpenStack-only environment of OPNFV Colorado Release:

 **Apex Installer**: